 Pereira was the subject of TINA, a short film released in May 2020; the documentary follows Pereira’s recovery from an injury.

-Tina’s company Ballet Couture was a sponsor for our first in person MoBBallet Symposium: Inspiration, Education, Perspiration in 2019… the ladies LOVED their Leos!!
+Ballet Couture was a sponsor for our first in-person MoBBallet Symposium: Inspiration, Education, Perspiration in 2019; the ladies LOVED their leotards!

 Tina Pereira, The National Ballet of Canada